fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 **Steps:**
 1. Connect the phone in USB Debugging mode or Fastboot mode for Proper USB Drivers Installation [Optional Step]
-1. Run Latest-ADB-Installer.bat by double click on it to start the installation process.
+1. Double click on Latest-ADB-Installer.bat to start the installation process.

 **Note:** In Window 10, you will see Blue color box, during installation, click on More Info and click Run/Run anyway to start Installation.<br />
 ![Win 10 Screenshot 1](https://github.com/fawazahmed0/Latest-adb-fastboot-installer-for-windows/raw/master/Screenshots/Windows%2010%20Screenshot1.png)